 \section{Abstract}

-Frontier models have either been language-only or have primarily focused on vision and language modalities.
-Although recent advancements in models with vision and audio understanding capabilities have shown substantial progress, the field lacks a standardized evaluation framework for thoroughly assessing their cross-modality perception performance.
-We introduce MAVERIX~(Multimodal Audio-Visual Evaluation Reasoning IndeX), a novel benchmark with 700 videos and 2,556 questions explicitly designed to evaluate multimodal models through tasks that necessitate close integration of video and audio information.
-MAVERIX uniquely provides models with audiovisual tasks, closely mimicking the multimodal perceptual experiences available to humans during inference and decision-making processes.
-To our knowledge, MAVERIX is the first benchmark aimed explicitly at assessing comprehensive audiovisual integration.
-Experiments with state-of-the-art models, including Gemini 1.5 Pro and o1, show performance approaching human levels (around 70\% accuracy), while human experts reach near-ceiling performance (95.1\%).
-With standardized evaluation protocols, a rigorously annotated pipeline, and a public toolkit (\href{https://MAVERIX-benchmark.github.io}{\texttt{maverix-benchmark.github.io}})\footnote{Project page will be available soon.}, MAVERIX establishes a challenging testbed for advancing audiovisual multimodal intelligence.
+We introduce MAVERIX~(Multimodal audiovisual Evaluation and Recognition IndeX), a unified benchmark to probe the video understanding in multimodal LLMs, encompassing video, audio, text inputs with human performance baselines.
+Although recent advancements in models with vision and audio understanding capabilities have shown substantial progress, the field lacks a standardized evaluation framework to thoroughly assess their cross-modality comprehension performance.
+MAVERIX curates 2,556 questions from 700 videos, in the form of both multiple-choice and open-ended formats, explicitly designed to evaluate multimodal models through questions that necessitate tight integration of video and audio information, spanning a broad spectrum of agentic scenarios.
+MAVERIX uniquely provides models with audiovisual questions, closely mimicking the multimodal perceptual experiences available to humans during inference and decision-making processes.
+To our knowledge, MAVERIX is the first benchmark aimed explicitly at assessing comprehensive audiovisual integration in such granularity.
+Experiments with state-of-the-art models, including Qwen 2.5 Omni and Gemini 2.5 Flash-Lite, show performance around 64\% accuracy, while human experts reach near-ceiling performance of 92.8\%, exposing a substantial gap to human-level comprehension.
+With standardized evaluation protocols, a rigorously annotated pipeline, and a public toolkit, MAVERIX establishes a challenging testbed for advancing audiovisual multimodal intelligence.